darkorcar/new-leader-learning-program/README.md

 Set goals that are meaningful, aspirational and progress-based.

 - Setting goals
-**Career** goals - individual interests and development.
+    - **Career** goals - individual interests and development.
 One per quarter.
-**Performance** goals - role-related and performance outcomes.
+    - **Performance** goals - role-related and performance outcomes.
 One to three per quarter.
 - Accessing contributions
-**WHAT** - what outcomes / goals have been achieved **HOW** - what actions / skills where demonstrated to achieve the goal
+**WHAT** - what outcomes/goals have been achieved **HOW** - what actions/skills where demonstrated to achieve the goal
 - Helping people grow
     1. **Training** - develop existing or learn new skill
     2. **Feedback** - sharing notes or observations regarding someone's behaviour, skills or wider performance.